02-003 Code of Conduct_20212-003

 16.1 Recommendation Report

-Upon completion of an investigation, the Integrity Commissioner may report to the complainant
+Upon completion of an investigation, the Integrity Commissioner may report to the

-complete Complaint Form/Affidavit.
-If the investigation process is going to take more than ninety
+of receiving a complete Complaint Form/Affidavit.
+If the investigation process is going to

-(90) days, the Integrity Commissioner shall provide an interim report to the complainant and
+take more than ninety (90) days, the Integrity Commissioner shall provide an interim

-Member indicating when the complete report will be available.
+report to the complainant and Member indicating when the complete report will be

-If upon completion of the investigation the Integrity Commissioner finds that a breach of the
+If upon completion of the investigation the Integrity Commissioner finds that a breach of

-223.4(5) of the Municipal Act, 2001.
-The Council may impose either of the following penalties on
+out in subsection 223.4(5) of the Municipal Act, 2001.
+The Council may impose either of

-a Member if a report by the Integrity Commissioner determines that the Member has violated the
+the following penalties on a Member if a report by the Integrity Commissioner

 a) A reprimand; or

-b) A suspension of the remuneration paid to the Member in respect of his or her services as
+b) A suspension of the remuneration paid to the Member in respect of his or her

-a Member of Council or a Local Board, as the case may be, for a period of up to ninety
+services as a Member of Council or a Local Board, as the case may be, for a

-The Integrity Commissioner shall provide the Member who is the subject of the complaint with
+The Integrity Commissioner shall provide the Member who is the subject of the

-notice in writing of the proposed finding and any recommended sanction at least ten (10) days
+complaint with notice in writing of the proposed finding and any recommended sanction

-prior to the report being provided to the Municipal Clerk.
-An opportunity to comment shall be
+at least ten (10) days prior to the report being provided to the Municipal Clerk.
+An

-provided to the Member on the proposed finding and any recommended sanction prior to the
+opportunity to comment shall be provided to the Member on the proposed finding and

-report being published.
+any recommended sanction prior to the report being published.

 16.2 Annual Report